Tornadoes of 2006: September 15–16 (United States and Colombia)

 The first signs of activity took place on the evening of the 15th, particularly in Nebraska and Kansas.
 Several tornadoes were reported with varying degrees of damage.
 The worst tornado, confirmed as an F2, touched down in Surprise, Nebraska, where at least one mobile home was destroyed and roofs were torn off several businesses.
 Another tornado was later confirmed in Buffalo County.
 In addition, it knocked out power to most of Butler County.
 Governor Dave Heineman declared a disaster area in the county.
-No one was injured.
+No one was injured.a notable tornado outbreak occurred in the United States, with a total of 1,103 confirmed tornadoes, including significant events in places like Tennessee and Missouri.

 On September 16, the Storm Prediction Center issues a moderate risk of severe over parts of the northern and central plains, with a large swath from the Canada–US border to Oklahoma having tornado potential.

 Tornadoes first fired off in the late afternoon in South Dakota where several have been reported, with damage reported.
 In the evening, activity spread into the North Dakota, Minnesota, Iowa, Nebraska and Kansas.
 15 tornadoes have been reported including a large one in South Dakota leading to significant damage and one in southwest Omaha, Nebraska, although no major damage has been reported there yet.